Nursing home outbreaks lay bare chronic industry problems

 Just months before the outbreak, the Trump administration proposed easing up more in a key area: stopping infections.
 The administration said it planned to change the rule requiring homes to have an infection control specialist on staff "at least part-time" to having one working a "sufficient" amount of time, drawing protests from industry critics and watchdogs that the change left too much wiggle room.

-The Center for Medicare and Medicaid Services, which oversees long-term care facilities, said the change was intended to make clear the specialist does not have to be limited to a part-time position, but that is reviewing public feedback to determine its next steps.
+The Center for Medicare and Medicaid Services, which oversees long-term care facilities, said the change was intended to make clear the specialist does not have to be limited to a part-time position, but that it is reviewing public feedback to determine its next steps.

 Despite its five-star rating, state inspectors at Life Care in Kirkland last April found infection-control deficiencies following two flu outbreaks that affected 17 residents and staff.
 A follow-up inspection found that it had corrected the problems.